RoshanPaudyal/Project-2/README.md

 Using Bollinger Bands on a daily time frame can help identify major trend changes and market turning points.
 This can be particularly useful for swing traders who are looking to capture medium-term price movements.

 Backtesting results suggest that the model including RSI and daily time frames was more profitable and had a higher score than the other models tested.
 This indicates that the combination of RSI and daily time frames may be a more effective strategy for trading than the other combinations tested.

+## Project Overview
+The goal of this project is to build and evaluate machine learning models to predict the buy and sell signal.
+The project uses historical stock price data and various technical indicators as features to train and test several classification models.

+## Data
+The data used for this project was obtained from Alpaca and consists of historical price data for the selected company.
+In addition, technical indicators such as moving averages and relative strength index (RSI) were calculated and used as features in the models.

+## Methodology
+#### The project involved the following steps:

+Data cleaning and pre-processing: The data was cleaned and pre-processed to remove missing values and ensure consistency in the data types.

+Feature engineering: Technical indicators were calculated and added as features to the dataset.

+Splitting the data: The data was split into training and testing datasets.

+#### Model building: The following classification models were trained and evaluated using the training data:

+Support Vector Machine (SVM)
+Random Forest Classifier (RFC)
+Model evaluation: The performance of each model was evaluated using classification reports and visualizing the actual versus strategy returns using the testing dataset.

+### SVM Model:

+              precision    recall  f1-score   support

+        -1.0       0.80      0.68      0.73      7884
+         0.0       0.95      0.97      0.96     85198
+         1.0       0.76      0.69      0.72      5485

+    accuracy                           0.93     98567
+   macro avg       0.83      0.78      0.80     98567
+weighted avg       0.93      0.93      0.93     98567

+### SVM Backtest Model:

+              precision    recall  f1-score   support

+        -1.0       0.80      0.68      0.73      7884
+         0.0       0.95      0.97      0.96     85198
+         1.0       0.76      0.69      0.72      5485

+    accuracy                           0.93     98567
+   macro avg       0.83      0.78      0.80     98567
+weighted avg       0.93      0.93      0.93     98567

+### RFC Model:

+              precision    recall  f1-score   support

+        -1.0       0.79      0.67      0.73      7884
+         0.0       0.94      0.97      0.96     85198
+         1.0       0.76      0.64      0.69      5485

+    accuracy                           0.93     98567
+   macro avg       0.83      0.76      0.79     98567
+weighted avg       0.93      0.93      0.93     98567